 King bedroom had a bathroom with toilet (to the left)

-Our calendar and pricing are up to date on HomeAway.
-You get a better deal by contacting us directly.
-Indicative price ranges: $330 up to $450 for peak season weekend and public holidays.
+Our calendar and pricing are up to date on HomeAway and TripAdvisor.
+But remember: you'll get a better deal by contacting us directly!

 When we opened the door to the cottage we knew that it was exceptional!
 The garden is absolutely beautiful and backs on to the flowing Ovens river.
 There is, also, a lovely creek that runs through the garden with three bridges crossing it- which all adds to the wonderful night's sleep in the very comfortable beds!
 This property is amazing, to say the least!